- Article I – Name

 This Society is organized and operated exclusively for educational and scientific purposes and for no other purpose.
 The objectives of the Corporation, as expressed in the 1908 Constitution are: the advancement of medical science; the cultivation of clinical research by the methods of the natural sciences; the correlation of science with the art of medical practice; the encouragement of scientific investigation by the medical practitioner; and the diffusion of a scientific spirit among its members.
 To this end the Society publishes for national and international distribution, on subscription at prices not in excess of calculated expenses and needs, reports on the methods and results of clinical research.
 Any activities which are not in themselves in furtherance of educational and scientific purposes shall represent an insubstantial part of the total activities of this Corporation.

 Section 1.
 Classes.
 There shall be five classes of membership: Active, Senior, Foreign Associate, Emeritus, and Honorary.
 Active members may vote on Society ballots and are eligible for election to the Council.
 They may nominate candidates to be considered for membership in the Society.
 Foreign Associate members may nominate candidates to be considered for membership in the Society.
 They may not vote on Society ballots and are not eligible for election to the Council.
 Active and Foreign Associate members automatically become Senior members on January 1 of the year in which they reach 56 years of age.
-Senior members may nominate candidates to be considered for membership in the Society.
-They are not eligible to vote on ballots and are not eligible for election to the Council.
+Senior members may nominate candidates to be considered for membership in the Society, and they may vote on recommendations for new members.
+They are otherwise not eligible to vote on ballots and are not eligible for election to the Council.
 Senior members who are at least 70 years of age and who no longer wish to avail themselves of the prerogatives of Senior membership may request to the Secretary-Treasurer to be designated an Emeritus member.
 Emeritus members will continue to be informed of the Society’s business.
 They will not be eligible to vote on Society ballots or to nominate candidates for membership, and they are not eligible for election to the Council.
 They may, however, change their status to Senior membership by paying applicable dues.
 Honorary members may nominate candidates to be considered for membership in the Society, but they may not vote on ballots and are not eligible for election to the Council.
 Honorary members retain their status indefinitely.

 Section 2.
 Membership nomination and election.
 A nomination to Active, Foreign Associate, or Honorary membership shall be submitted to the Society by any two Active, Senior, or Foreign Associate members, except members of the Council.
 The eligibility requirements for each membership category are: Active) Any physician residing in the United States of America or Canada who is 50 years of age or less on January 1 of the election year, and who has accomplished meritorious original, creative, and independent investigations in the clinical or allied sciences of medicine and enjoys an unimpeachable moral standing in the medical profession; Foreign Associate) Any physician residing outside the United States of America or Canada who is 50 years of age or less on January 1 of the election year, and who has accomplished meritorious original, creative, and independent investigations in the clinical or allied sciences of medicine and enjoys an unimpeachable moral standing in the medical profession; and Honorary) Individuals who are not otherwise eligible for Active or Foreign Associate membership or who were not previously nominated for membership, and who have distinguished scientific contributions with widespread biological significance in the area of clinical investigation (nominations to Honorary membership do not have an upper age limit).
 Nominations for each membership class must be accompanied by (a) a statement by each of the nominators as to the qualifications of the nominee and (b) a list of the nominee’s academic degrees, professional positions and publications.
 All nominations must be submitted on or before the specified deadline.
 The Council shall investigate the qualifications of the nominees and from them shall recommend to election, by ballot of the Active membership, a total not to exceed eighty, no more than one-third of which may be those recommended to Foreign Associate membership.